 We work at a cross-governmental level, delivering a single, international standard that will support a safe and vibrant marketplace in land, real estate, construction and infrastructure, for the benefit of all.

-We accredit 125,000 qualified and trainee professionals and any individual or firm registered with us is subject to our quality assurance.
+We accredit over 130,000 qualified and trainee professionals and any individual or firm registered with us is subject to our quality assurance.
 We're proud of our reputation and we guard it fiercely, so clients who work with our registered professionals can have confidence in the quality and ethics of the services they receive.

 RICS promotes and enforces the highest professional qualifications and standards in the development and management of land, real estate, construction and infrastructure.
 The work of RICS professionals is hugely varied – watch our video to see how their work shapes our world.